Jo-Nath/git-essential-training-5988161/Example.md

 This is an extra line to test editing a file a viw changes.
 To check what has being change you use git diff

-git diff cached is for staging area changes
+git diff --cached is for staging area changes